 It's a strange one: a well-trodden stumbling block for even highly experienced writers, and the last thing to come out of many a draft.
 I think this rule will probably evolve out of everyday use over the next 20 years or so, but for now.

 An apostrophe-less ‘its’ signifies possession.
 If you could replace ‘its’ with a noun (and an apostrophe, the little trademark of rightful ownership) use its, every time.
 For example: Every Bruce Lee film has its charms.

 The only time to use an apostrophe with it is if you are shortening from “it is” and “it has".
 For example: It’s nearly time to end the apostrophe section…

 Apostrophes to make plurals – a no-no?

-The accepted rule is that you don’t use an apostrophe to make a plural, but there are certain cases where it has become the go-to mark to get you out of a tricky spot, usually with a very small word ending in a vowel.
+The accepted rule is that you don’t use an apostrophe to make a plural, but there are certain cases where it has become the go-to mark to get you out of a tricky spot, usually with a tiny word ending in a vowel.

 Use your best judgement here.
-Remember, communication and pace is more important than rules.
+Remember, communication and pace are more important than rules.
 Just be consistent with yourself and your team.

 Put an end to hyphenation frustration